boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/react-with-go.md

 5. Open the `Go` sample in Visual Studio Code.

-6. Run the back-end `Go` sample using the following command `go run main.go`.
+6. To run the back-end `Go` sample, use the following command `go run main.go`.

 7. Open the `React` sample in a new window of Visual Studio Code.

-8. To install all dependent packages, use the following command `npm install`.
+8. To install all the necessary packages, use the command `npm install`.

-9. Run your `React` sample using the following command `npm start`.
+9. Please run your `React` sample using the command `npm start`.

-10. The dashboard can be editable in design mode and create a new dashboard with the following changes in the `renderDashboard()` method.
+10. The dashboard can be edited in design mode and a new dashboard can be created with the following changes in the `renderDashboard()` method.

      <meta charset="utf-8"/>
      <table>